-Improved access to education: IPHD education advocates enrolled or re-enrolled more than 60 girls, many of whom had never been to school before.
+Improved access to education: IPHD education advocates enrolled or re-enrolled more than 83 girls, many of whom had never been to school before.
 For the 2019-2020 school year, IPHD aims to enroll or re-enroll 100 girls.

 Decreased student to teacher ratio: IPHD hired two teachers to ensure that the government school was not overburdened by new students

 Employment: IPHD provides employment to five Bhikamkor women — two as education advocates, two as full-time school teachers and one as the Saheli Community Center librarian